uliwitness/dans-shell/Readme.md

 	pwd()

 Output the current working directory.
+Another way to write this command is

+	.

+or even

+	.()

+Which has the same effect.

+	..

+similarly returns the directory containing the current directory, so that is the same as pwd() but with the last path component removed.

+	~

+Is also a valid function, and returns the current user's home directory.

 	cd( path )